 The link above refers the reader to S1-F2-C3 (see point 2 above) and also gives 2 examples.
 The second example relates to artists’ project grants.
 It states:

-I have a couple of T4A slips totalling $5,000 for some artists' project grants I received.
+I have a couple of T4A slips totaling $5,000 for some artists' project grants I received.
 Do I have to claim the whole amount as income this year?

-No. You can claim a $500 exemption or you can claim expenses incurred to produce a literary, dramatic, musical, or artistic work against this income.
-Total all the amounts you received in 2013 (box 105 of your T4A slips).
+No. If the total of all the amounts you received in 2017 (box 105 of your T4A slips) is $5,000, you can claim a $500 exemption or you can claim expenses incurred to produce a literary, dramatic, musical, or artistic work against this income.
 Report on line 130 the amount that is more than $500 or your expenses, whichever you prefer.